ACEP-WRE for Landowners - FIC

 Be Aware of Application Cycles

 If you decide to apply for ACEP-WRE, one of the first things to do is learn about the current year’s timeline for filing an application.
-Applications for WRE are accepted on a rolling basis, but NRCS state offices post information each year about application batching periods, the dates when submitted applications are evaluated and ranked.
+Applications for ACEP-WRE are accepted on a rolling basis, but NRCS state offices post information each year about application batching periods, the dates when submitted applications are evaluated and ranked.
 The federal fiscal year begins on October 1st.
-You can also contact your state or local NRCS office to ask about WRE application dates, procedures, and additional materials required for an application.
-It is also helpful to let your local NRCS District Conservationist know that you are planning to apply for WRE.
+You can also contact your state or local NRCS office to ask about ACEP-WRE application dates, procedures, and additional materials required for an application.
+It is also helpful to let your local NRCS District Conservationist know that you are planning to apply for ACEP-WRE.
 In some states, this person may be the one conducting site visits and long-term monitoring.

 USE